ChrisEOlsen/op-home-server/README.md

 #### 2. Go to Zero Trust > Network > Tunnels and create a tunnel.
 This tunnel creation will generate the CNAME record automatically.
-Make the target URL: https://localhost:3080 and enable TLS No Verify (Important)
+Make the target URL: https://localhost:3080 and enable TLS No Verify (Important) For Teleport proxy to work, you must set the HTTP HOST HEADER setting to whatever that domain is.

 #### 3. Run this command on your Linux host hiding behind CGNAT
 This whole command can be found in your Zero Trust dashboard after creating the tunnel, and will include the token.
 ```bash